Merck/Halyard/docs/tools.md

 	* Temporary path for HTable files is used to store temporary HBase table files and the files are moved to their final HBase locations during the last stage of the Bulk Load process.
 	* Optional property `-Dmapreduce.job.queuename=<YARN_queue_name>` can specify YARN queue to be used by the application.
 	* Optional property `-Dhalyard.parser.skipinvalid=true` can be used to continue the Bulk Load process even in case of RDF parsing exceptions for particular files.
 	* Optional property `-Dhalyard.table.splitbits=<split_bits>` can specify number of pre-computed HBase table region splits when the table does not exist yet and it is created during the Bulk Load.
 Number of table pre-splits is calculated as 3 * 2^\<split_bits>.
-Default number of split_bits is 0, so each new Hbase table is pre-split into 3 regions by default.
+Default number of split_bits is 0, so each new HBase table is pre-split into 3 regions by default.
 Use this option wisely as a large number of table pre-splits can overload HBase as well as significantly affect Bulk Load performance.
 	* Optional property `-Dhalyard.parser.context.default=<default graph context>` can specify default graph context for the ingested RDF triples
 	* Optional property `-Dhalyard.parser.context.override=true` can override graph context of the loaded RDF quads with the default graph context
 5. Executed process will inform you about the tracking URL of the Map Reduce application and about the bulk load progress.